 The pandemic, lockdown(s), and the aftermath of it all, personally, brought a lot of good with it.
-I had to completely fall apart to stitch myself back together again and purge and review each puzzle piece before doing so.
-Books are my form of self-care, my way of making sure I got my own back.
+Books are my form of self-care, my way of making sure I got my own back and these books on womanhood played a huge part in that.

 I always strive to share my favorites with you and today, I want to share these gems.
-Being a woman is wonderful, and messy, and hard and rewarding and I feel like I appreciate its complexity even more after reading these:
+Being a woman is wonderful, messy, hard, and rewarding at the same time and I appreciate its complexity even more after reading these (just click the title to learn more):

 The Game of Desire by Shan Boodram

 Truth be told, I was never particularly good at dating.
 For years I focused way too much on what my date wanted and thought and how to impress them, so much so, that I neglected my very own needs.
-I would have saved myself a lot of time if Shan’s book existed ten years ago already.
+I would have saved myself a lot of time if Shan’s book existed ten years ago already, or books on womanhood in general.
 Dating with dominance to get what you want and meet yourself along the way and be non-apologetic about it, is what The Game of Desire is all about.
 Such a must-read, dating or not!

 Come As You Are by Emily Nagoski Ph.D.